wisskirchenj/ai-azure/README.md

 > /quiz/{topic}?questions={number}: POJO-mapping example, where AI response generates `number` (default 3) quiz Q&A objects on the {topic} with diverse difficulty.

+13.05.24 Added a simple UI with Thymeleaf and Bootstrap 5.
+JavaScript fetch API is used to call the endpoints.
+The browser endpoints are now:

+> /chat-data: normal chat page with entry for prompt and context data stuffing

+> /chat-rag: chat page with additional RAG access (resource provided by application.properties)

+> /gen-quiz: quiz generation page with entry for topic and number of questions - producing Json output

+> /quiz-table?topic={topic}&questions={number}: thymeleaf table view of the generated quiz questions.